mamerzouk/adversarial-purification/README.md

 ## Acknowledgments
 This work was supported by [Mitacs](https://www.mitacs.ca/) through the Mitacs Accelerate International program and the [CRITiCAL](https://www.critical.polymtl.ca/) chair.
 It was enabled in part by support provided by [Calcul Québec](https://calculquebec.ca/), [Compute Ontario](https://computeontario.ca/), the BC DRI Group, and the [Digital Research Alliance of Canada](https://alliancecan.ca/).
+This work has also received support from the French government through the "France 2030" program, as part of the IRT SystemX Program CYBELIA.

 ## License
 This project is licensed under the MIT License.